Lesson for March 1, 2026

 Genesis 18

-How did the Lord respond to help them have greater faith in His promises?
+Q: How did the Lord help Abraham and Sarah to have greater faith in His promises?

 Genesis 18:9–12